 Soda bread is a type of bread made without the addition of yeast as a leavening agent.
 It is made instead of using bicarbonate of soda and depends upon any one of a number of other potential ingredients to make the bread rise.
-There is a virtually endless variety of soda breads made around the world, some containing a lengthy list of sundry ingredients to give the breads extra visual appeal and flavours, either sweet or savoury.
+There is a virtually endless variety of soda breads made around the world.
+Some contain a lengthy list of sundry ingredients to give the bread extra visual appeal and flavours, either sweet or savoury.

 This soda bread is very much of the traditional type, containing a minimal number of ingredients, keeping the cost of its production down and the time taken to prepare it to a minimum.
 It uses baking powder, which is a combination of bicarbonate of soda and the leavening agent cream of tartar.
 Its simplicity means that it is also the perfect accompaniment to a wide variety of other foodstuffs, from the simple butter and jam shown above to cheeses, meats and pickles.
 Why not give it a go and see what tasty serving ideas you can come up with?